-EB1A RFE exhibits, page cites, and officer review
+EB1A and NIW RFE exhibits, page cites, and officer review

-How to format EB1A RFE exhibits so USCIS can follow them
+How to format an EB1A or NIW RFE packet so USCIS can follow it

 Short version: every exhibit needs a job.
 Name the objection it answers, cite the exact page, highlight only the fact that matters, and explain that fact in the response letter.

 Under an RFE deadline?
 If the notice is live and you already have the underlying evidence, rebuild the response around objection, page, highlighted fact, and response sentence.
-If you are still unsure which evidence actually carries the file, start with the Evidence Gap Audit Kit at the $19 launch checkout; use the RFE Reconstruction Kit only when you know this is an objection-by-objection rebuild.
+If you are still unsure which evidence actually carries the file, start with Profile Builder Pro; use the RFE Reconstruction Kit $99 checkout only when you know this is an objection-by-objection rebuild.

 The packet should be easy to audit